rjoomen/StratiPHOLIAGE/README.md

 ## Running

-Binary releases are available under the 'releases' page.
+Binary releases are available under the [releases tab](https://github.com/rjoomen/StratiPHOLIAGE/releases).

 The [model documentation](doc/StratiPHOLIAGE_model.pdf) has some hints on program usage.